Fun Facts About Digestive System: The human body is a network of different organ systems that each performs their function in an organized manner.

 15. The most common digestive issue is bloating.

 One of the most common symptoms related to the digestive system is bloating.

-- The stomach can hold around 4 liters of food content and can bloat around four times of the average size following the ingestion of a large meal.
+- The stomach can hold around 4 liters of food content and can bloat around four times the average size following the ingestion of a large meal.

 16. Stomach makes about 3 liters of Gastric Juices.

 The stomach produces around 3 liters (5 pints) of gastric juices on a daily basis.

 - The stomach produces a mix of enzymes and acids to aid in the digestive process.

 - Different cells in the lining of the stomach secrete various enzymes that work on different types of food particles and help break them down into a liquid form.

 - The liquefied food is then squirted into the small intestine one teaspoon at a time.